microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 Note that OnnxRuntime can fuse the Bert ONNX model exported from PyTorch automatically.
 You don't need this tool to fuse the model.
 It is only required for Bert Model converted from Tensorflow.

-## Export an BERT model from PyTorch
+## Export a BERT model from PyTorch
-For example, after using https://github.com/huggingface/transformers to train a BERT model in PyTorch 1.3, you can use the following function to export ONNX model.
+For example, after using https://github.com/huggingface/transformers/tree/master/examples/run_glue.py to train a BERT model in PyTorch 1.3, you can use the following function to export ONNX model.

 Please specify do_constant_folding=True.
 That's required for this tool.